Chia-Network/clvm/README.md

 *For further exploration see page 100 - 104 of the [Wiz](https://web.mit.edu/alexmv/6.037/sicp.pdf)*

+McCarthy tells us that a class of symbolic expressions is composed of ordered pairs and lists.
+We will see this extensively in the CLVM.

 ### CLVMObject Class

 Below we see the CLVMObject class in [CLVMObject.py](https://github.com/b0mTrady/clvm/blob/develop/clvm/CLVMObject.py) which makes extensive use of the [typing library](https://docs.python.org/3/library/typing.html) for type hints.